 - Start by maximizing a Roth IRA account, where savings are allowed to grow tax-free – 2021 limit for Roth IRA contribution is up to $6,000 (for income less than $140K).

-- If you are new to investing, it’s a good idea to start with ETFs instead of individual stocks to spread out your risk across the whole market or specific market segments.
+- If you are new to investing, it’s a good idea to seek professional investment advice and start with ETFs instead of individual stocks to spread out your risk across the whole market or specific market segments.

 Ask any successful millionaire – having access to credit is essential to building wealth.
 Almost all major purchases in life require good credit.
 Here’s our guide on how to build good credit for more details.